 Our average elapsed time between the candidate application and a decision to hire or not after the interview, was 10 days.
 It can sometimes take 10 days before candidates receive an acknowledgement of application with some companies.

 A very positive side effect of creating a great candidate experience was that people who were not successful in getting hired would tell others how good the process was.
 This lead to more candidates and a further reduction in hiring costs.

 It’s not easy to create an effective, high-touch recruitment process though, and it takes a lot of time and dedication, but the results can be very positive.

-Technical challenges combined with effective behavior-based interview questions provide a framework for a rigorous interview process.
+Assessing technical skills with a coding test combined with effective behavior-based interview questions provide a framework for a rigorous interview process.

 Underlying a great interview process though, is the fact that the candidate is at the heart of the process.
 By keeping your candidate at the heart of your process you can create a high-touch technical recruitment process that will WOW your candidates.

 Click here to access more technical recruiting tips and other free resources!